Single node on-prem deployment with Ollama on AIPC¶

 Prepare (Building / Pulling) Docker images¶

-This step will involve building/pulling ( maybe in future) relevant docker images with step-by-step process along with sanity check in the end.
+This step will involve building/pulling relevant docker images with step-by-step process along with sanity check in the end.
 For ChatQnA, the following docker images will be needed: embedding, retriever, rerank, LLM and dataprep.
-Additionally, you will need to build docker images for ChatQnA megaservice, and UI (conversational React UI is optional).
-In total, there are 8 required and an optional docker images.
+Additionally, you will need to build docker images for ChatQnA megaservice, and UI.
+In total, there are 7 required docker images.

 The docker images needed to setup the example needs to be build local, however the images will be pushed to docker hub soon by Intel.